 Mental Health Services for Faculty and Staff

-Emerson College Counseling and Psychological Services (ECAPS) provides psychotherapy and mental health assistance only to undergraduate and graduate students.
+Emerson Counseling and Psychological Services (ECAPS) provides consultation services for all staff and faculty.
+Psychotherapy and mental health assistance are provided only to undergraduate and graduate students.
 If you are looking for psychological assistance, please contact your primary care physician or visit your health insurance's website to find a mental health provider.
-You may also be able to access care through Emerson's Employee Assisstance Program (EAP).
+You may also be able to access care through Emerson's Employee Assistance Program (EAP).

 Try to stay calm.
 Find someone to stay with the student while calls are being made.